Do you feel like you are swallowing needles while eating meals?

 Your doctor will prescribe you medications only after the result of this laboratory test.

 A lot of people have asked this question on various health related forums and websites.
-You may also have Googled queries like – How contagious is strep throat?
+You may also have Googled queries like – How infectious is strep throat?

-Well, I would like to inform you that according to various studies and research, it has been found that strep throat is moderately contagious.
+Well, I would like to inform you that according to various studies and research, it has been found that strep throat is moderately infectious (11).
 Normally, it is spread by the passage of saliva or airborne droplets from the infected person to another individual.